Hello from MultiGenerational

 What is the S&P 500?

 The S&P 500 is one yardstick of how the American economy is doing, specifically how business is going in the US.
-It is an average (a ‘weighted average’—more on that another time) of 500 of the biggest American companies, including services you use on the regular, like Google and Amazon.
-It is used to gauge the health and wealth of the stock market.
+It is an average (a ‘weighted average’—more on that another time) of 500 of the biggest publicly traded American companies, including services you use on the regular, like Google and Amazon.
+The S&P 500 is an 'index' used to gauge the health and wealth of the stock market.

 S&P stands for "Standard and Poor's" which was a merger of two financial report companies back in the 1940's.
-In 1957, they started tracking 500 largest (publicly traded--more on that later, too) American companies, and it has been a useful tool ever since!
+In 1957, they started tracking the 500 largest American companies, and it has been a useful tool ever since!

 Thanks for reading this!